benmiller314/cdm2020fall/plans/-lesson-02.md

 ## HW for next time:

-* **Watch** Git and GitHub for Poets, starting at least with [the Introduction](https://www.youtube.com/watch?v=BCQHnlnPusY&list=PLRqwX-V7Uu6ZF9C0YMKuns9sLDzK6zoiV) and going as far as your interest and time allow. <!-- FOR NEXT TIME: add [1.5 intro to the command line](https://youtu.be/oK8EvVeVltE) and recommend [1.6 clone, push, pull](https://youtu.be/yXT1ElMEkW8), though it's a little long-winded -->
+* **Watch** Git and GitHub for Poets, starting at least with [the Introduction](https://www.youtube.com/watch?v=BCQHnlnPusY&list=PLRqwX-V7Uu6ZF9C0YMKuns9sLDzK6zoiV) and going as far as your interest and time allow.
+  - I also especially recommend [1.5 / intro to the command line](https://youtu.be/oK8EvVeVltE) and [1.6 / clone, push, pull](https://youtu.be/yXT1ElMEkW8), though the latter gets a little long-winded...
+But then, that's what 1.5x playback is for, am I right?
 * **Practice** following the steps in the video, using either a .txt file or a .md file: create a repository on GitHub, add some content to a file, commit, edit it, commit again, and view the history.
 Next class we can start with any questions that came up for you in the process.
    - If you've used GitHub a lot, you may want to play around with [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) formatting.
 Do you know what happens if you embed html inside a Markdown file?
 Or Markdown inside an html block?
-   * **Download** any software you'll need [to use Git at the command line](https://gist.github.com/derhuerst/1b15ff4652a867391f03), possibly including Homebrew (on Mac) and GitBash (on Windows)
-     - If you're feeling intimidated by the command line but want to give it a go, try out this [Command Line Crash Course](https://learnpythonthehardway.org/book/appendixa.html)
-   * *Optional but highly recommended:* Also **download** the [GitHub Desktop application](https://desktop.github.com), available for MacOS or Windows. <!-- FOR NEXT TIME: ALSO HAVE THEM DOWNLOAD ATOM, so they can do the local text editing required in lesson 3! -->
+* I highly recommend you **download** the [GitHub Desktop application](https://desktop.github.com), available for MacOS or Windows, which (like the command line interface) has some essential features that are unavailable on the GitHub website.
+* Definitely be sure to **download** a plain text editor: I recommend [Atom](http://atom.io), but if you already use Notepad++ or SublimeText or something like that, you're fine.
+* *Optional, but encouraged:* **install** command-line git, probably using either GitBash (for Windows) or Homebrew (for Mac) – or see this [walkthrough of how to install git using GitHub Desktop](https://www.techrepublic.com/article/how-to-install-github-desktop/#:~:text=That's%20right%2C%20even%20though%20GitHub,install%20Git%20(Figure%20B).
+(Linux users, I assume you don't need further instructions.)
 * *Optional:* Want a more hands-on guide through the full GitHub functionality?
 See the GitHub Learning Lab entry on our [Resources page]({{site.github_url}}/resources).